chentodd/simple_motor_controller/README.md

 ## Others

-I'm new to Rust embedded.
+I'm new to Rust embedded development, and this project is intended to document my learnings and experiments with PID control and motion interpolation.
 If you find any issues, suggestions, improvements, please feel free to open a issue directly, thanks!!